 The Library shall designate a daytime and evening liaison to handle requests from qualified WCU students, faculty and staff with disabilities which require special attention.
-In the liaison’s absence, the Circulation Supervisor will determine the level of services needed and call upon a staff person or work study student from any department to give assistance.
+In the liaison's absence, the Circulation Supervisor will determine the level of services needed and call upon the appropriate person to give assistance.
 Service requiring extensive assistance and/or use of special equipment may need to be scheduled in advance.

 - The Evening ADA Liaison is the Evening Circulation Supervisor.